BlockchainCommons/Learning-Bitcoin-from-the-Command-Line/04_2a_Interlude_Using_JQ.md

 ```
 The only real trick here is how we saved the information using the bash shell.
 Rather than saving to a variable with `$(command)`, we instead saved to an array with `($(command))`.
 We were then able to access the individual bash array elements with a `${variable[n]}` construction.
 We could instead access the whole array with `${variable[@]}`.
 (Yeah, no one ever said bash was pretty.)

-> :warning: **WARNING:** Always remember that a UTXO is a transaction _plus_ a vout.
+> :warning: **WARNING: txid+vout=UTXO.** Always remember that a UTXO is a transaction _plus_ a vout.
 We missed the vout the first time we wrote this JQ example, and it stopped working when we ended up with a situation where we'd been sent two `vouts` from the same transaction.

 ### Retrieve the Related Object(s)